-The experience of Saskatchewan’s First Nations, their knowledge of the land, and their vibrant culture can be explored at heritage sites, museums, galleries and events throughout the province.
-Visitors are invited to build a tipi, create Aboriginal handcrafts, prepare a hide or taste delicious bannock.
+Indigenous culture can be explored at heritage sites, museums, galleries and events throughout Saskatchewan.
+Visitors are invited to build a tipi, create traditional handcrafts, prepare a hide or taste delicious bannock.
 Ancient tales of people who have lived on this land for thousands of years are told in detail and with passion.

-Wanuskewin Heritage Park, one of Canada’s National Historic Sites, brings to life the history and culture of the Northern Plains Indians.
-The Duck Lake Regional Interpretive Centre houses a collection of artifacts relating to First Nations, Métis and pioneer history from 1870 to 1905.
+The Duck Lake Regional Interpretive Centre houses a collection of artifacts relating to First Nations, Métis and settler history from 1870 to 1905.

 Métis Heritage and Tradition

-Saskatchewan’s Métis are descendants of First Nations women and mainly Scottish and French explorers and fur traders.
-The merging of two very different cultures created a vibrant new culture.
-Métis celebrations come alive with colour and energy, and music plays a central role.
+Métis peoples are descendants of mixed Indigenous and European ancestry.
+The merging of cultures created a proud, vibrant new culture complete with its own language.
+Métis celebrations are rich with colour and energy, and music plays a central role.

-In 1885, Louis Riel led Métis and First Nations people in an armed uprising against the Canadian government.
-The uprising became known as the North West Resistance, and was the last military conflict on Canadian soil.
-Experience this fascinating and defining moment in Canadian history at Batoche National Historic Site (see video below).
-Back to Batoche Days, a summer highlight in Saskatchewan, offers an exciting taste of Métis heritage and tradition.
+In 1885, Louis Riel led the Métis in an armed defense against the Canadian government.
+The movement became known as the North West Resistance and was the last military conflict on Canadian soil.
+At Batoche National Historic site, discover the story of Métis residents – the trails they walked, their homes, church and cemetery, which help tell the story of the Battle of Batoche.

 The stately grace of the women’s jingle dance, the passion of the men’s fancy dance, the energy of the youth dances – each has its own history and meaning, preserved through the centuries.
-Friendly competitions, good food and companionship are all part of the experience.
-Firmly rooted in tradition, the powwow today continues to be an important cultural and social gathering.
+Friendly competitions, good food and companionship are all part of the powwow experience.